k1289/ACMS/README.md

 Amazon Repairs

 ## Prerequisites:
-Python 3 and Django 2.0.3
+Python 3 and Django 2.0.3 RestAPIFramework

 ## Getting Started:
 1. Clone the directory on your local computer.